But first! What are Essential Oils?

 - Essential oils are wholly natural and cannot be patented; which means that you’ll never see them in a pharmaceutical drug.
 As such, you can expect that the vast majority of mainstream healthcare practitioners will never recommend oils as therapeutic alternatives to drugs.
 More importantly, because oils cannot be patented, drug companies will not waste money studying them.
 This limits our scientific knowledge of essential oils GREATLY, and the majority of what we know about them are things that have been passed down through thousands of years of personal use and experimentation.

-- Also, they provide plants with protection against environmental pests and help to attract pollinators to increase the chances of cross pollination.
-Essential Oils are volatile in nature, meaning that they need to be treated in vast quantities in controlled conditions to obtain their essence.
-While Oils are offer natural benefits to their hosts and plants, they can be used in a variety of ways such as food prep, beauty treatment and health care practices.
+- Also, they provide plants with protection against environmental pests and help to attract pollinators to increase the chances of cross-pollination.
+Essential Oils are volatile, meaning that they need to be treated in vast quantities in controlled conditions to obtain their essence.
+While Oils are offering natural benefits to their hosts and plants, they can be used in a variety of ways such as food prep, beauty treatment, and health care practices.

 Where can I buy my Essential Oils?

-In my work I use only best of the best products I can find.
+In my work, I use only the best of the best products I can find.
 You can’t buy this quality at a high street store and it should where possible be purchased from an ethical wholesale supplier.
-In using a high grade essential oils, a different energy is released and makes the use of essential oils an incredibly effective tool.
+In using high-grade essential oils, different energy is released and makes the use of essential oils an incredibly effective tool.
 That is why I now offer you the opportunity to purchase directly from me through my online store: http://www.mydoterra.com/mariasidorova